pinfinity/pinfinity_co/_content/2-blog/2013-06-05-copyright-and-creative-commons-in-multi-touch-books.md

 [license choosing thingamajig](http://creativecommons.org/choose/)
 that you can use decide on the proper license for your book.

+Just keep in mind, that most governments do not actively enforce copyright law.
+It's up to you to find and sue copyright violators whether you're using a Creative Commons license or just releasing your work under the default copyright laws.
+In most cases you probably don't care enough to chase somebody down, but you may want to hold the big publishers accountable.

 ## Licencing Your Muli-Touch Book With Creative Commons
-Giving your book a Creative Commons license is actually pretty easy.
+Giving your book a Creative Commons license is relatively easy thing to do.
 Once you've decided on which license to use (maybe using the license choosing tool mentioned above), it's just a matter of marking one of the introductory pages of your book with the appropriate badge and copyright notices.
 If you're using